-The Company voluntarily complies with and meets the main criteria, principles and recommendations of the PMI Code of Conduct based on the OECD Principles, which was adopted in 2004 by the Securities Commission (the "Code").
-The Code is available at the registered office of the Company or in a manner allowing for remote access at the following website: www.philipmorris.cz.
-The Company respects and complies with the principles set out by the Code that correspond to the interests of the Company's shareholders and methods of the Company's business and implements these principles in its internal procedures.
-In 2021, there were no material changes in the Company that would have an adverse effect on the corporate governance standards.
-The Company is firmly dedicated to maintain and develop an efficient framework for the control and management of the Company's business.
-The Company properly ensures the compliance with all rights of shareholders, in particular the right to equal treatment of all shareholders in compliance with applicable legal regulations.
+The Company respects and complies with the principles set out by the Code that correspond to the interests of the Company's shareholders and methods of the Company's business, and implements these principles in its internal procedures.
+In 2022, there were no material changes in the Company that would have an adverse effect on the Company's corporate governance standards.
+The Company is dedicated to maintain and develop an efficient framework for the control and management of the Company's business.
+The Company properly ensures the compliance with all rights of shareholders, in particular the right to equal treatment of all shareholders in compliance with the applicable legal regulations.
 The Company strongly prides itself on its transparency, not only in relation to the convocation of the General Meetings, but also in relation to providing information about matters within the Company and disclosing its financial results, business plans and relationships with related entities.
 Members of the Company's bodies act with due managerial care, diligently and with the necessary knowledge, and comply with the applicable legal regulations while performing any of their acts.